dineshmetkari/springcoreDependencyInjectionByAnnotation/README.md

 # springcoreDependencyInjectionByAnnotation
-This example is presents the basic concept of the Dependency injection by using annotations.
+This example is presents the basic concept of the Dependency injection by using Spring annotations.

 The technologies used are :
  - Spring 4.3.4